-Whereas technology value and feasibility have already been proved in various use cases, to utilize technology in the best possible way, requires some more research and in-depth knowledge of how blockchain technology works.
-Our CTO, Emil Stoyanov provided some guidance related to blockchain implementation and exploitation.
+To utilize technology in the best possible way, one must have in-depth knowledge of how blockchain technology works.
+Our CTO, Emil Stoyanov provided some expert advice to help shape the Colombian blockchain Guide.

 The recommendation document that ReCheck provided includes essential information as to what are some functional and non-functional requirements of the particular project, interface specification, and smart contracts development.
 Additionally, there is the need for establishing higher-level APIs to make the blockchain easier to use and adopt.
 Then the user interface should provide meaningful feedback about the state of the transaction without blocking the operations of the user.